-Today, the Duke and Duchess of Cambridge traveled to RAF Akrotiri in Cyprus, the home of the Cyprus Operations Support Unit that provides support to British Forces Cyprus and operations in the region to protect the UK’s strategic interests.
+Today, the Duke and Duchess of Cambridge travelled to RAF Akrotiri in Cyprus, the home of the Cyprus Operations Support Unit that provides support to British Forces Cyprus and operations in the region to protect the UK’s strategic interests.

-Duke of Cambridge is the Honorary Air Commandant of RAF Coningsby in Lincolnshire that is home to Typhoon squadrons which deploy military personnel to Cyprus and fly operations in support of Op Shader, the UK’s contribution to the ongoing campaign against Isis.
+The Duke of Cambridge is the Honorary Air Commandant of RAF Coningsby in Lincolnshire that is home to Typhoon squadrons which deploy military personnel to Cyprus and fly operations in support of Op Shader, the UK’s contribution to the ongoing campaign against Isis.
 They work alongside 31 Squadron, a Tornado GR4 unit based at RAF Marham in Norfolk, which is also involved with the campaign.
 It is being reported that during the festival season 11000 serving personnel will be away from their homes deployed in 35 countries across the globe.

-It was be a busy day in Cyprus for the couple as they met with the deployed personnel from 11 and 31 Squadrons who have been deployed on operations for Op SHADER, the campaign against Daesh, as well as personnel from 2 Mercians, the lead infantry company, who have recently been in Afghanistan.
+It was a busy day in Cyprus for the couple as they met with the deployed personnel from 11 and 31 Squadrons who have been deployed on operations for Op SHADER, the campaign against Daesh, as well as personnel from 2 Mercians, the lead infantry company, who have recently been in Afghanistan.

 One of them was Tina Hays who has a 12 years old son.
 Daily Mail reported, “Tina told Kate: ‘I’ve been in the military for 15 years and have had several overseas deployments.
 But I find that the older they get, the worse it is.
 It’s very difficult to be away at Christmas but we try to work it around holidays and things like that. ‘